 Unfortunately these sauces pretty much always tend to contain gluten, save for a few specifically gluten free ones.

-Again, it’s always worth checking, but generally these sauces are NOT coeliac safe:
+Again, it’s always worth checking, but generally these sauces are NOT gluten free:

 • HP Brown sauce